 The cost of Medicare Advantage plans in Kentucky varies based on where you live and what coverage you want to include.
 You can find and shop plans in your area by entering your zip code at Medicare.gov.
 Another option is to contact GoHealth.
 Our licensed insurance agents can research your options and help you find the right plan for your needs.

-The average cost of a Medicare Advantage plan in Kentucky is $10.11 per month in 2023.
+The average monthly premium for a Medicare Advantage plan in Kentucky was $14.33 in 2024.
 Some people may also qualify for a no-cost monthly premium.
-In Kentucky, 100% of people with Medicare are eligible for these plans.
-Keep in mind that you’ll typically still need to pay your Part B premium each month ($164.90 in 2023), though some Part C plans can pay for part or all of this cost.
+In Kentucky, 100% of people with Medicare live in areas where these plans are available.
+Keep in mind that you’ll typically still need to pay your Part B premium each month ($174.70 in 2024), though some Part C plans can pay for part or all of this cost.

 Your costs will also depend on rules set by your individual plan.
 Many Medicare Advantage plans require you to receive care within a particular network of providers to receive the maximum coverage for your healthcare services.

 Can I Buy a Medicare Advantage Plan in Kentucky?

 Anyone eligible for Original Medicare can opt to purchase a Medicare Advantage plan.
 Plan offerings vary by zip code in most areas.
 The cost of your plan will depend on where you live, what services you want included, and the plan provider you choose.
 Several plans are available in most areas to fit a variety of needs and budgets.

 Let’s find your ideal Medicare Advantage plan.Call Today

 The federal government sets Medicare Advantage eligibility since Medicare is a federal public health insurance program.